NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 It will also run on IPFS, the Ethereum blockchain, DAOStack ARC & H4OME.

-**Our World is also a HApp (H4OME App), a HoloChain App & a DApp (Ethereum Distributed App) implementing all of their respective interfaces.**
+**Our World is also a HApp (H4OME App), a HoloChain App & a DApp (Ethereum Distributed App), SOLID app implementing all of their respective interfaces.**

-**It will also allow any HApp, HoloChain App or DApp to plug into Our World where they can share their data (as well as connect to the central avatar/profile) or even their full UI within the Our World VR/AR/XR world/universe.
+**It will also allow any HApp, HoloChain App, DApp, SOLID App to plug into Our World where they can share their data (as well as connect to the central avatar/profile) or even their full UI within the Our World VR/AR/XR/IR (Infinite Reality) world/universe.
 It will also allow any other legacy apps/games/systems to plug in using a HTTP API that implements the OAPI (OASIS API).
 It will act as the bridge between all the upcoming nextgen technology as well as supporting legacy systems until they are also migrated to the new nextgen internet**

 **All of these apps that plug into the OASIS Engine (Our World) will be known as OApps (OASIS Apps).
 As well as these OApps being able to share their data/UI with any other OApp, they can also take advantage of the OASIS Asset Store where users can buy various add-ons for your app/game.**